LeadRDRK/OpenBureau/docs/Protocol.md

 | State | 1 | uint8 |

 Known state values:
+- `0x00`: NOT_CONNECTED
+- `0x01`: CONNECTING
+- `0x02`: CONNECTED
-- `0x03`: Leaving
+- `0x03`: DISCONNECTING
-- `0x04`: Active
+- `0x04`: ACTIVE
-- `0x05`: Sleep
+- `0x05`: SLEEP

 Active and Sleep can be activated manually by the user.
-The Leaving state is triggered when the Browser is closing itself and will terminate the connection shortly.
+The Disconnecting state is triggered when the Browser is closing itself and will terminate the connection shortly.
+Other states are used internally by the client and are not sent to the server.

-If the state is Active or Sleep, the client will follow up with another packet containing a [`MSG_COMMON`](#msg_common) section to [send the Sleep State](#sleep_update).
+If the state is Active or Sleep, the client will follow up with another packet containing a [`MSG_COMMON`](#msg_common) section to [send the sleep state](#character_update).

 ## SMSG_UNNAMED_1
 Unknown purpose.